 She is a native of Prince William County living in Brentsville, Va since she was born.
 She started working with animals when she was 16 at a local animal clinic and boarding kennel and has worked with animals since then, finding her true passion in caring for animals.
 She enjoys small animal, exotic, and large animal medicine.

 She has one dog (who she affectionately calls her Pibble Mix) who is her 'furr baby' that she adopted from her Tech school.
 She also has one tabby cat, Loki, adopted through the animal hospital's Have a Heart program.

-Lisa joined our veterinary hospitals in the spring of 2011 and has held a variety of positions between our two locations before taking on the role as Office Manager.
+Lisa joined our veterinary hospitals in the spring of 2011 and has held a variety of positions between our two locations before taking on the role as Practice Manager.
 Her lifelong love of working with animals found her working as a Kennel Attendant, Zookeeper’s Assistant, Veterinary Assistant, and Anesthetic Assistant for several years before finding her home with us at the Noah’s Ark Animal Hospitals.